 This article explains why retail theft is under a microscope today, provides a breakdown of charges and a link to penalties, and points out how shoplifting in Colorado can easily lead to you needing to contact a skilled Denver criminal lawyer to help battle the charges against you.

-Why Has Prosecuting Shoplifting Become Such a Big Deal in Colorado?
+Why Has Prosecuting Shoplifting Become Such a Big Deal in Denver?

 The short answer is that it’s costing too much in merchandise and tax revenue.
 In recent years, retailers report billions in annual theft losses across the country, and the FBI has estimated losses reaching $50 million in Colorado alone.